 While in some cases bankruptcy is unpreventable, it is important to understand the seriousness of filing for bankruptcy.
 In Hollywood movies, bankruptcy is often glamorized, making it appear to be a win-win situation for people struggling financially.
 The reality is, however, that bankruptcy comes with many consequences that may affect your life for many years to come.
 If you do become bankrupt, many of your assets are likely to be sold, such as your house, motor vehicles, and any shares you might own, including assets that have been purchased with another person.

 As aforementioned, sometimes bankruptcy is unavoidable, but understanding the consequences can help you to see the importance of staying out of debt.

 Create a Plan of Action

 Plans are basically useless until they are put into action.
-Creating a budget and analysing various loans is great, but you must take the steps to ensure that changes are being made.
+Creating a budget and analyzing various loans is great, but you must take the steps to ensure that changes are being made.
 Your budget, for example, will only be successful if you stick to it.
 If you are having trouble maintaining your new budget, make a plan to talk to a debt solution specialist who can assist you in creating a budget that works for you.

 Determining your financial goals and planning around these will help you to discover what needs to be done.
-There are a number of different ways to eliminate existing debt, so be sure to explore every avenue.
+There are several different ways to eliminate existing debt, so be sure to explore every avenue.
 Debt consolidation lenders can provide invaluable assistance for reducing your debt, while saving you thousands of dollars each year, through decreased interest rates and lower repayments.
 Once you have devised your plan of action, it is time to set the wheels in motion.